Battle of Padmanabham

-The Battle of Padmanabha occurred in Padmanabham, Visakhapatnam district (modern Andhra Pradesh, India), on 10 July 1794.
-This is battle between Zamindari of Vizianagaram led by Vijayram Raj II and East India Company Madras Presidency Forces led by Colonel Pendargast, on behalf of the British Governor of Madras, Sir Charles Oakly.
-The British emerged victoriously and the zamindar was shot dead in the middle of the battle.
+The Battle of Padmanabha took place in Padmanabham, Visakhapatnam district (modern Andhra Pradesh, India), on 10 July 1794.
+This was a battle between King of Vizianagaram led by Vijayram Raj II and East India Company Madras Presidency Forces led by Colonel Pendargast under the command of British Governor of Madras, Sir Charles Oakly.
+The British emerged victoriously and the King was shot dead in the middle of battle.

-As a consequence of the war, Vizianagaram was ceded to the British territories and became a tributary estate or Zamindari.
+As a consequence of the war, Vizianagaram was occupied by East India Company and became a tributary estate or Zamindari.